Self-defense classes preparing Chinatown residents for the rise in violent crimes

 “If someone comes up behind you, you want to be aware,” Bretillon said.

-“As attacks got more and more violent, I had to realize how are we going to deal with weapons,” Zheng added.
+“As attacks got more and more violent, I had to realize how are we going to deal with weapons,” Zhang added.

 Every tactic, every move is one step closer to keeping people safe.